Akashsingh310/DQ-AI-Guard/README.md

 ## Features

-* Rule‑based validation – schema, null checks, duplicates, numeric/date types, regex patterns, min/max ranges.
+* **Rule‑based validation** – schema, null checks, duplicates, numeric/date types, regex patterns, min/max ranges.
-* AI root‑cause analysis – sends failed checks and sample data to Gemini or Grok; returns structured JSON with severity, root cause, and concrete fixes.
+* **AI root‑cause analysis** – sends failed checks and sample data to Gemini or Grok; returns structured JSON with severity, root cause, and concrete fixes.
-* Multi‑dataset support – each CSV can have its own validation rules defined in a single YAML configuration.
+* **Multi‑dataset support** – each CSV can have its own validation rules defined in a single YAML configuration.
-* Pipeline‑ready – CLI with --dataset argument
+* **Pipeline‑ready** – CLI with --dataset argument
-* Dashboard – Streamlit app with dataset filtering, health score trends, pass/fail breakdowns, and downloadable run history.
+* **Dashboard** – Streamlit app with dataset filtering, health score trends, pass/fail breakdowns, and downloadable run history.
-* Historical audit trail – every run writes a timestamped JSON report, enabling long‑term data quality monitoring.
+* **Historical audit trail** – every run writes a timestamped JSON report, enabling long‑term data quality monitoring.
+* **Polars-backed pipeline** – CSVs are read with Polars (UTF-8 string columns, streaming collection where available) and validation runs on Polars, which keeps memory use lower than a monolithic pandas load for larger files.
+* **Skip unchanged runs** – after a successful pipeline run, a fingerprint of the input file (size + modification time) and of the dataset’s validation rules is stored.
+The next run exits immediately if nothing changed, so you do not re-validate the same data by accident.
+Use `--force` to run anyway (for example after changing only AI settings or when you want a fresh report timestamp).

 ## Installation